Excel VBA Variant Data Type

 Things to Remember

 Even though the “Variant” data type is flexible with data we are going to store this is not the popular data type.
 Looks strange but absolutely TRUE.
 Unless there is any specific reason to use people avoids using this data type.
-Below are some of the reasons for avoiding the use of Variant data type.
+Below are some of the reasons for avoiding the use of Variant.

 - It ignores all the data mismatch errors.